rescript-lang/bucklescript.github.io/docs/what-why.md

 ## Why Compile to JavaScript?

 JavaScript's ecosystem and community are very vibrant and active.
-The language itself is unparalleled in terms of adoption.
+The language itself is unparalleled in terms of adoption & distribution.
 Compiling to JavaScript is a therefore pragmatic choice (and sometimes, the only choice).

 Additionally, the JavaScript VMs also received many engineering-years of fine-tuning and get faster all the time.